Treasure-M/Custom-Content-Generator/README.md

 Client-side only—no backend needed

  How It Works
-When a user selects a content type, grade, and topic, the app formats a prompt string and sends it to OpenRouter via the fetch() API using the selected model.
-Responses are displayed immediately and can be downloaded as .txt files, pdf and word.docx.
+When a user chooses a content type, grade, and subject, the app formats a prompt string and transmits it to OpenRouter through the fetch() API, utilizing the chosen model.
+Answers are shown instantly and can be downloaded as .txt files, PDF, and Word .docx.

  Tech Stack